m0lentum/starframe/plans.md

     - alternatively, a macro (something like `run_systems_par!(space, system1, system2, ...))`)
 - reconsider Space builder syntax (use `cascade` instead?)
 - preset recipes for common objects (can use as template for more specific stuff)
+---
 - ~~LockedAnyMap wrapper type to tidy up the syntax for Space-global state (AnyMap with everything RwLocked)~~
     - Consider using RwLock::try_read instead of read for non-blocking failure on untimely access
+- ~~figure out a way to generate a Shape from a Collider in a recipe~~
+    - probably not necessary now that recipes are good
+- ~~automatic object pooling API~~
+    - added but with some usability concerns, will have to try it in practice
+- ~~optional components in ComponentFilters~~
+    - ~~investigate using these instead of event listeners~~\
+      probably not a good idea - event listeners should be called when no Systems are running so that they can have effects on any component of their choosing and be guaranteed not to block\
+      **however**, this might gain a few microseconds e.g. with collision events if I don't push them into queue at all if there's no listener to receive them

 **physics**
 - collider types: ~~circle~~, ~~rect~~, polygon